AbstractEmbedded/CoreMIDI-Thru/README.md

 <a name="Question3"/></a>
 #### This seems trivial.
 Given that the CoreMIDI Thru Connection API has been around since OSX 10.2 how is it that this was missed by every other CoreMIDI client app?

 You are correct it is trivial!
 This really should be exposed directly in MIDI Studio.
-The [offcial documentation](https://support.apple.com/en-nz/guide/audio-midi-setup/ams875bae1e0/3.5/mac/13.0) reads:
+The [official documentation](https://support.apple.com/en-nz/guide/audio-midi-setup/ams875bae1e0/3.5/mac/13.0) reads:

 *"You can’t specify a “MIDI thru” connection between two MIDI devices.
 To indicate a MIDI thru connection, connect the two MIDI devices to the same port of the MIDI interface device."*